BiiT-Solutions/InfographicEngine/README.md

 **commonAttributes.style** Svg Style definition as string that will be injected on the component.

+**commonAttributes.gradient** You can define a gradient rather than a color for filling the element.

 **stroke.strokeLinecap** The ending shape of the line as `round`, `butt` or `square`.

 **stroke.strokeWidth** The width of the stroke to be applied to the shape.